65-year-old Bernhard Langer wins the US Senior Open to break the Champions’ victory record

 Langer added a birdie on No. 5, then rounded from a bogey on No. 6 with birdie on No. 7.
 He opened the back nine with a birdie on the 10th, parred the next five and closed with the three straight bogeys.

-“It was not easy,” Langer said.
+“It was not easy,” said Langer, who earned a spot next year in the U.S. Open at Pinehurst No. 2.
 “My age probably showed up toward the end.”

 Brett Quigley (66) and Rob Labritz (69) tied for fourth at 2 under.
 Two-time U.S. Open champion Retief Goosen (71), Steven Alker (65) and Dicky Pride (69) were 1 under.